 Thanks again for making my birthday even more special.
 I’ll send you a pic when I wear them to work on Monday!

-Did you celebrate a birthday amongst friends and family?
-Or, perhaps it was a wedding shower or a welcome home party?
-No matter the occasion, it's important to send a thank you letter to everyone who took the time to celebrate your special moment.
-This is still one thank you that requires pen to paper in a handwritten show of gratitude.
+Did you celebrate a birthday, wedding, or purchase of a new home amongst friends and family?
+No matter the occasion, it’s important to send a thank you letter to everyone who took the time to celebrate your special moment.

 Thank you so much for coming out to celebrate my 40th birthday!
 There’s no doubt this is going to be my best decade yet, and part of that is because I rang it in with you.